fusoya59/selfhost-website-g-c-cf/README.md

 for as low as $12 per year.

 ## Cloudflare setup
 1. Create a new website.
-Name it whatever (or just the domain name).
+Name it the domain name.
-2. DNS -> records -> add new A record.
+2. DNS -> records -> add new `A` record.
    ```
    Name: <your domain name>              # example: myselfhost.dev
    IPv4 address: <your public IP>
    Proxy status: Proxied
    TTL: Auto
    ```
-3. (Optional) Add a new CNAME record.
+3. (Optional) Add a new `CNAME` record.
    ```
    Name: <subdomain>                     # example: media
    Target: @
-   Proxy status: Proxid
+   Proxy status: Proxied
    TTL: Auto
    ````
 4. SSL -> Overview -> Change TLS encryption mode to Full (strict).